lsaffre/djangosite/docs/application.rst

 <http://en.wikipedia.org/wiki/Software_application>`_,
 that is, a piece of software which is perceived as an entity by end-users.

-(Where *end users* are not *system administrators*, they don't know e.g. about Django's :setting:`INSTALLED_APPS` setting.)
+The base :class:`Site <djangosite.Site>` class
+doesn't do very much on its own.

-A Site has attributes like
+It has attributes like

-:attr:`Site.short_name`
-    The "short" user-visible name
-:attr:`Site.version`
-    The version

-:meth:`Site.using`
-:meth:`Site.welcome_text`
+:attr:`Site.verbose_name` (the "short" user-visible name) and the :attr:`Site.version` which are used by the method :meth:`Site.welcome_text`.
+And of course the
+:meth:`Site.startup` method and signal which is the concrete reason why you might want a bare
+:class:`Site <djangosite.Site>`.

+But then it is designed to be subclassed.
+It is subclassed by :mod:`north`, which is subclassed by :mod:`lino`, which is subclassed by :mod:`lino.ui`, then subclassed by the application developer
+(e.g. :mod:`lino.projects.cosi`),
+then imported into a local :xfile:`settings.py`, where the system administrator may subclass it another time before finally instantiating it, and assigning it to the :setting:`SITE` variable.

+Such a Site instance would then be a "project" for Django.

+This brings an additional level of encapsulation to Django.
+A `Site` is "something between an app and a project", it is a kind of "master app" or "project template".

 A Site is usually meant to work for a given set of Django apps.
+There are different mechanisms to define "automatic" ways of building the content of :setting:`INSTALLED_APPS` setting.
+(TODO: write more about it)

-A Site usually also defines a Django app, but not always: it can consist of just a settings file
+A Site can itself define a Django app, but this is not a requirement.
-(e.g. :mod:`lino.projects.min1`).
+It can consist of just a settings file (e.g. :mod:`lino.projects.min1`).

-The :class:`Site <djangosite.Site>` is first defined in :mod:`djangosite`,
-subclassed by :mod:`lino` and by :mod:`lino.ui`,
-then usually subclassed by the application developer (e.g. :mod:`lino.projects.cosi.Site`), then imported into your local :xfile:`settings.py`, where you may subclass it another time before finally instantiating it, and assigning it to the :setting:`SITE` variable.
+But even the settings file isn't necessary.